ctozzi/docs/docs/docs/developers/development/dialogs/include/index.md

     The path of the resource that needs to be included.

 - **namespace** - `string` (optional)
-    If we include the same component multiple times, then we will have name conflict.
-To avoid it, we can set the namespace property.
-The name properties' values will be prepended by this namespace.
-For example: if the included component’s name property is `authorName` and we set `book1` as namespace, then the name will be `book1/authorName` while reading and saving the dialog.
+    If we include the same component multiple times, then we will have a name conflict.
+To avoid this, we can set the namespace property.
+The name property values will be prepended by this namespace.
+For example: If the included component’s name property is `authorName` and we set `book1` as the namespace, then the name will be `book1/authorName` while reading and saving the dialog.

 ```json
 "headingLevel": {